From Logits to Hierarchies: Hierarchical Clustering made Simple: Experiments

-\Cref{subfig:circular-tree-ImageNet-1K:global} shows the inferred tree for the thousand ImageNet classes.
-The colors indicate whether a leaf node corresponds to the superclass ``artifact'' or ``organism'', which we determine based on the corresponding WordNet hypernyms of each class.
-Overall, we observe a distinct separation between the two superclasses in the inferred tree. \Cref{subfig:circular-tree-ImageNet-1K:local} zooms into a subtree of the inferred tree that comprises different bird species.
-Specifically, it shows 58 of the 60 classes of birds found in the ImageNet dataset.
+\Cref{subfig:circular-dendrogram-imagenet1k:global} illustrates the inferred hierarchy for the thousand ImageNet classes.
+The colors indicate whether a leaf node corresponds to the superclass ``artifact'' or ``organism'', which are the largest two superclasses that can be determined based on the corresponding WordNet hypernyms of each class in ImageNet.
+Overall, we observe a distinct separation between the two superclasses in the inferred tree.

+In addition, \Cref{subfig:circular-dendrogram-imagenet1k:local} shows a subtree of the inferred hierarchy that comprises different bird species.
+Specifically, it shows 58 of the 60 classes of birds contained in the ImageNet dataset.
 The leaf nodes are colored by different clades of bird species (based on the WordNet hierarchy), showing that the inferred hierarchy groups together related species.
 For example, the group ``aquatic bird'' is almost completely represented in one of the two main branches, which further splits into a separate cluster for ``parrots'' and another one for ``bird of prey''.
 The other main branch of the tree subdivides further into ``passerine'' and ``game bird'' forming distinct clusters.

 Overall, our results suggest that the inferred hierarchy recovers a significant portion of the global and local hierarchical structure of the ImageNet dataset given the logits of a pre-trained ImageNet classifier trained with non-hierarchical labels.
 Yet, the inferred tree also reveals interesting outliers.
-For example, in \Cref{subfig:circular-tree-ImageNet-1K:global}, there is a distinct subtree for snow-related artifacts (e.g., dogsled, snowmobile, bobsled) within a large branch of the tree that comprises organisms.
-Further investigation shows that this group of artifacts is merged with arctic animals (e.g., malamute, Siberian husky, Eskimo dog), which reveals an intuitive correlation between classes and highlights potential biases of the pre-trained model.
-Likewise, in \Cref{subfig:circular-tree-ImageNet-1K:local}, we see potential outliers such as ``peacock'' among the group of parrots or ``bustard'' among game birds.
-While the WordNet hierarchy classifies ``bustard'' as a wading bird, hence among aquatic birds, the inferred hierarchy places it among game birds.
-Interestingly, common definitions of bustards as terrestrial game birds support the inferred categorization.
+For example, in \Cref{subfig:circular-dendrogram-imagenet1k:global}, there is a distinct subtree for snow-related artifacts (e.g., dogsled, snowmobile, bobsled) within a large branch of the tree that comprises organisms.
+Further investigation shows that this group of artifacts is merged with arctic animals (e.g., malamute, Siberian husky, Eskimo dog), which reveals a spurious correlation between classes and highlights potential biases of the pre-trained model.
+Likewise, in \Cref{subfig:circular-dendrogram-imagenet1k:local}, we see potential outliers such as ``bustard'' among game birds.
+Interestingly, this constitutes an example where our method reveals an ambiguity in the WordNet hierarchy, which classifies ``bustard'' as a wading bird, while it is usually defined as a terrestrial game bird, like in our inferred categorization.